sboosali/Haskell-DragonNaturallySpeaking/README.md

 =========

 sound waves from my mouth to the microphone

--> NatSpeak (i.e. Dragon NaturallySpeaking) does expensive proprietary magic on the audio -> Microsoft's SAPI (i.e. speech API) upon COM (maybe?)
+-> NatSpeak (i.e. Dragon NaturallySpeaking) does expensive proprietary magic on the audio

+-> Microsoft's `SAPI` (i.e. speech API) upon `COM` (maybe?)

 -> NatLink (i.e. a NatSpeak plug-in), in C++

 -> a `gotResultsObject` callback method, of a `load(allResults = True)` grammar object, gets called with the text, in NatLink's python bindings

--> a JSON request, with words and rules, over host-only network, from guest to host -> the Haskell server, which `parse`s the phrase to commands, and `compile`s commands to actions, and `execute`s the actions -> call Objective-C with the FFI (i.e. in memory), via the language-c-bindings library -> return the current application, via `NSWorkspace`, called by Haskell's `compile` -> send a quartz event, via `CGEventCreateKeyboardEvent` and `CGEventCreateMouseEvent`, called by Haskell's `execute` -> photons from the screen to my eyes, a smile if it works :-)
+-> a `JSON` request, with words and rules, over host-only network, from guest to host

+-> the Haskell server, which `parse`s the phrase to commands, and `compile`s commands to actions, and `execute`s the actions

+-> call Objective-C with the FFI (i.e. in memory), via the `language-c-inline` package

+-> return the current application, via `NSWorkspace`, called by Haskell's `compile`

+-> make a quartz event, via `CGEventCreateKeyboardEvent` or `CGEventCreateMouseEvent`, then send the event via `CGEventPostToPSN` or `CGEventPost`, called by Haskell's `execute`

-this project only does the dataflow from the Haskell server to the OS X application.
+(this project only does the dataflow from the Haskell server to the OS X application.)

 Requirements